Welland, South Australia: Demographics

 The age distribution of Welland residents is similar to that of the greater Australian population.
 71.5% of residents were over 24 years in 2016, compared to the Australian average of 68.5%; and 28.7% were younger than 24 years, compared to the Australian average of 31.5%.

-In terms of religious affiliation, 27.3% of residents attributed themselves to being Catholic, 25.5% attributed themselves to being irreligious, 20.1% attributed themselves to be Eastern Orthodox, and 3.3% attributed themselves to being Anglican.
-Within Welland, 96.4% of the residents were employed, with the remaining 3.6% being unemployed.
+In terms of religious affiliation, 34% of residents attributed themselves to being of no religion, 26.2% of residents attributed themselves to being Catholic, 18.2% attributed themselves to be Eastern Orthodox, and 2.7% attributed themselves to being Buddhist.
+Within Welland, 5.6% of residents stated they are unemployed.

 Politics

 Local government

 Welland is part of Beverly Ward in the City of Charles Sturt local government area, with representative councillors, Labor member Matt Mitchell and Independent Edgar Agius.

 State and federal

 Welland lies in the state electoral district of Croydon and West Torrens and the federal electoral division of Adelaide.
 The suburb is represented in the South Australian House of Assembly by leader of the South Australian opposition, Labor member Peter Malinauskas (Croydon) as well as Labor Member Tom Koutsantonis (West Torrens), and federally by Steve Georganas.